edaho1/log-replay/README.md

 ## Installation instruction
 ## dependency

-Updare the system then install the goland dependency
+Update the system then install the golang dependency
 ```bash
 $ sudo apt-get update && sudo apt-get upgrade -y

 ```bash
-sudo apt-get install goland
+sudo apt-get install golang

 As of now I have notice that the test portion of the Makefile is broken so if you try to build using ```bash $ sudo make all or ```bash $ sudo make  the compilation will fail.
 Instead use the commands below.